iBug/iBug-source/_posts/2018-04-14-build-github-pages-with-travis-ci.md

 You really should read the Wikipedia entry.
 It's comprehensive.

+# OK, but why do I need it?

+If you stand with [the small set of plugins][5] allowed on GitHub Pages and the limited functionality it provides, as well as the unavailability of any pre- or post-processing scripts put together by yourself, then you probably don't need this solution at all. **BUT**, if you need additional plugins, or have a custom script that you'd like to run before generating your Jekyll website, this is definitely an improvement over vanilla GitHub Pages.

 # 1. Setting up your workspace for local building {#setting-up}

 [Jekyll][2] is written in Ruby, so of course you need Ruby to run Jekyll.
 Some dependencies of Jekyll may require other libraries before they can run.